KasparEtter/ef1p/pages/email/email.md

 How a domain owner can ask recipients to reject emails which don't pass domain authentication is the topic of the [next subsection](#domain-based-message-authentication-reporting-and-conformance).

-If your email service provider supports DKIM for custom domains, it likely has an article on how to generate a DKIM key for your domain and how to publish the public key in your DNS zone.
+If your mailbox provider supports DKIM for custom domains, it likely has an article on how to generate a DKIM key for your domain and how to publish the public key in your DNS zone.
 For example, [this guide](https://support.google.com/a/answer/174124)